1969 Indianapolis 500: Practice and time trials

 The track opened on May 1 to light activity for the first few days.
 By Tuesday May 6, activity had picked up, and the top drivers were lapping in the 165 mph range.
 On Wednesday May 7, A. J. Foyt turned a lap of 169.237 mph, establishing himself as the top driver during the first week of practice.

 During the second week of practice, Mario Andretti took over the speed chart.
 On Monday May 12, he ran a lap of 170.197 mph, then followed it up on Wednesday May 14 with a lap of 171.657 mph.
 Al Unser was close behind with a lap of 169.141 mph.

 On Thursday May 15, A. J. Foyt joined the "170 mph" club with a lap of 170.875 mph.
 By the end of the week, three drivers were over 170.
 Roger McCluskey posed a 170.283 mph on Friday May 16, the day before time trials was scheduled to begin.
 Through two weeks, though, no drivers had topped Joe Leonard's track record of 171.959 mph set in 1968.

 Saturday May 17 – Jigger Sirois

 Pole day was scheduled for Saturday May 17 from 11 a.m. to 6 p.m.
 However, rain threatened to wash out the afternoon.
-At the time, the qualifying rules were a bit unclear and they did not necessarily provide extensions or provisions in case of a rain delay or a rain stoppage during the pole position round.
-Only cars that made an attempt before the rains came (and before the track was scheduled to close at 6 o'clock) might be eligible for the pole position.
+At the time, the qualifying rules were a bit unclear and they did not necessarily provide extensions for or lay out provisions in case of a rain delay or a rain stoppage during the pole position round.
+Only cars that made an attempt before the rains came (and before the track was scheduled to close at 6 o'clock) would be eligible for the pole position.
 Rookie Leon Duray "Jigger" Sirois drew the #1 spot in the qualifying order.

 At 4:12 p.m., the track was dry and finally opened for qualifying.
-Sirois took to the track for his first (of three allotted) qualifying attempt.
+Sirois took to the track for his first qualifying attempt (of three permitted).
 He completed his first three laps at: